 Yet, the word ‘crucial’ frames these interactions in terms of consequence rather than action.
-It signals importance, but it can also make people freeze.
-After all, when the stakes feel high, our instinct is to retreat.

-At 1948, we also think of them as “courageous conversations”.
-Because navigating them successfully requires more than just following a framework or delivering the right words.
+At 1948, we also think of them as courageous conversations, because navigating them successfully requires more than just following a framework or delivering the right words.
 It requires showing up fully and being willing to engage with both the visible and hidden dimensions of human interaction.
 Courageous conversations are not about confrontation for its own sake, they are about stepping into uncertainty with intention.

 So why are they difficult?